 About 75 youth representing University of Wisconsin Extension-4-H Youth Development attend this annual event.
 Delegates are selected at the county level, usually through an application and interview process.
 Applicants must be in 10th-12th grade at the time of application; maximum age for attendance is 18 on January 1 of the year of travel.
-Accepted delegates must submit a Member Experience Form as well as a National Congress Program Plan.
 For more information see the National 4-H Congress website or the Wisconsin 4-H website with National 4-H Congress information.
 Applicants who are selected through the county trip award process will be asked to submit additional application materials required by state/national offices.

-National 4-H Conference: Only six (6) youth are selected statewide to attend this working conference April 5-10, 2014 at the National 4-H Center in Washington D.C.
+National 4-H Conference: Only six (6) – eight (8) youth are selected statewide to attend this working conference at the National 4-H Center in Washington D.C.
 One day is spent on Capitol Hill meeting with legislators and touring.
-Youth must be in 10th –12th grade.
+Youth must be in 10th –12th grade with minimum age of 15 and maximum age of 18 as of January 1st of year of travel.
 Ozaukee County can nominate one members to be considered for this experience.
 After county approval, youth must complete a state application.
 For more information see: http://4hconf.4-h.org/ and http://www.uwex.edu/ces/4h/events/natlconf/index.cfm.

-Space Camp: 4-H members in grades 6-8, may apply for this fun-filled Spring week-end at the U.S. Space and Rocket Center in Huntsville, Alabama.
+Space Camp: 4-H members in grades 6-8, with maximum age of 15 at time of travel, may apply for this fun-filled Spring week-end at the U.S. Space and Rocket Center in Huntsville, Alabama.
 Participants will complete a simulated Space Shuttle mission, experience training simulators, tour the U.S. Space & Rocket Center and learn about becoming an astronaut.
 For more information on Space Camp, check out: www.spacecamp.com and www.uwex.edu/ces/4h/events/spacecamp.

 Please note: Art Team, Drama Company, Press Team, Showcase Singers and Youth Leader Council member may be 9-13 grades.